How to Tell if You Have Dandruff or a Dry Scalp, According to a DermSeptember 29, 2022

 If you’ve experienced a flaky, itchy, uncomfortable scalp, perhaps you assumed it was dandruff.
 If you weren’t sure what the culprit was, maybe you did a quick Google search and came up with some confusing results.
 Dandruff, also known as a form of seborrheic dermatitis, can be tricky to diagnose and even more difficult to treat.
-So, we consulted the expertise of Dr. Hadley King, a board-certified dermatologist in NYC to give us the lowdown on how to tell if you have dandruff, plus how to treat it.
+So, we consulted the expertise of Dr. Hadley King, a board-certified dermatologist in NYC, to help you determine if you have dandruff and how you can treat it.

 What Is Dandruff, or Seborrheic Dermatitis?